 I’ve had some great food experiences with cooking holiday meals, and I’ve had some bad ones too… such as this past Thanksgiving where we had the most dry and rubbery Turkey ever, but that’s another post.

 So what I’ve decided to do is list a few of my favorite recipes that I’ve used on special occasions – not just Christmas.

-This recipe uses a whole chicken, basic ingredients such as green olives, prunes, olive oil, garlic, bay leaf, honey, etc. You’ll see the list by clicking the link above.
-To sum up in one word… pure Mediterranean!
+This recipe uses a whole chicken, basic ingredients such as green olives, prunes, olive oil, garlic, bay leaf, honey, etc. To sum up in one word… pure Mediterranean!